 - Easily integrated into existing site infrastructure

-Throughout the first summer of operation, the HERC Power System met all SRC’s goals by reducing diesel fuel costs, providing reliable power and reducing overall maintenance.
+Throughout the first summer of operation, the Hybrid Energy Container met all SRC’s goals by reducing diesel fuel costs, providing reliable power and reducing overall maintenance.
 The system is fully automated and can be monitored and controlled remotely.

-During operation at Gunnar, the HERC Power reduced generator runtime by over 70%, and is expected to save 86% of the site’s fuel consumption, providing approximately CAD$93,000 in savings during its first four months of operation and a payback period of less than 12 months of operation.
+During operation at Gunnar, the power system reduced generator runtime by over 70%, and is expected to save 86% of the site’s fuel consumption, providing approximately CAD$93,000 in savings during its first four months of operation and a payback period of less than 12 months of operation.

-The HERC Power System has proven it can provide reliable energy to remote off-grid industrial sites and communities, while reducing fuel consumption and maintenance requirements.
+The Hybrid Energy Container has proven it can provide reliable energy to remote off-grid industrial sites and communities, while reducing fuel consumption and maintenance requirements.
 The system can also be customized and scaled to accommodate much larger loads at other potential sites.
-SRC is continuing to provide services and customized HERC Power Systems to sites that benefit from the implementation of this technology.
+SRC is continuing to provide services and customized Hybrid Energy Container power systems to sites that benefit from the implementation of this technology.

-For more information about the HERC Power System, please contact Ryan Jansen.
+For more information about the Hybrid Energy Container, please contact Ryan Jansen.